thewca/wca-regulations/wca-guidelines.md

 - 3h2+) [CLARIFICATION] In the past, "stickerless" puzzles were not permitted.
 Such puzzles are now permitted.
 - 3h2++) [CLARIFICATION] "Stickerless" puzzles that significantly differ from most mass-produced "stickerless" puzzles are only permitted at the discretion of the WCA Delegate.
 - 3j+) [REMINDER] In the past, engraved/embossed parts have been permitted.
 This is no longer permitted.
-- 3j++) [CLARIFICATION] On Clock, pins must not be identifiable from any other pin of the same side.
+- 3j++) [CLARIFICATION] On Clock, pins must not be distinguishable from any other pin of the same side.
 - 3j2+) [CLARIFICATION] On Clock, all eighteen inner clock faces are considered similar pieces.
 - 3l+) [ADDITION] Logos may feature any reasonable design that does not give a conspicuous advantage (e.g. encoding information that could be used to cheat), and leave the coloured part clearly recognisable.
 Unconventional logos are only permitted at the discretion of the WCA Delegate.